MohamedAbdelfattah022/Codeforces-Solution-Scraper/readme.md

 - Double-click the `Required_Modules.bat` batch file in the project directory.
 This batch file will install the required Python modules.
 - If there is an installation error, try running the batch file using a virtual environment and then retry installing the modules.

-## Inspiration
-This project is inspired by the repository created by [Mohak](https://github.com/mohakkhowal/CFdownloader) thanks to him.

 ## How to Use
 - Open the script in your IDE or text editor and run the script.